 The Best Tasting Slow Cooker Tangy Brisket will become a family favorite for years to come.
 The fork-tender, melt in your mouth meat and mouthwatering sauce are a true example of what brisket is supposed to taste like.
 Let me know how you like it.

 So let’s face it, I’ve shamelessly burned and ruined more pieces of meat than I would like to recall.
 However, at one point I had to figure out what I was doing wrong.
-It turns out I was doing SO many things upside down and backwards in the kitchen, but that’s how you learn.
+It turns out I was doing SO many things upside down and backwards in the kitchen, but that’s how you learn and that’s how I learned to make The Best Tasting Slow Cooker Tangy Brisket.

 No matter what you’ve heard THIS IS THE BEST BRISKET EVER!
 I’m not kidding.
 It’s super tangy, smoky and moist.
 This meal can feed a crowd with minimal work and dollars spent.
 Everyone you make this for will fall in love with you almost instantly; worshiping the ground you walk on.
 You’ll see, they will want seconds, thirds even fourths, no joke.
 Even if you have had no success in the kitchen, this will be your new signature dish.
 I promise, promise, promise.

 Make sure to place your brisket fat side up in the slow cooker.
-This way the fat melts over the meat and breaks down the tough connective tissues.
+This way the fat melts over the meat and breaks down the tough connective tissue.

 Mix up the sauce in a separate bowl before pouring over the meat.